 Supervised training, in the form of on the job employment that will enhance the student's knowledge in the selected field of study.
 The student's major and job must match.
 Students work 5-20 hours per week to earn units using the following formula: For paid work, 75 hours = 1 unit; for volunteer work, 60 hours = 1 unit.
 Students may earn a total of 16 units toward graduation in Work Experience 098 courses.
 Students MUST be working for pay or volunteer before registering for a Work Experience class.
 NOTE: Only one section of Work Experience may be taken during a semester.
-(Formerly PE 098)

-KIN 200 INTRODUCTION TO PHYSICAL EDUCATION AND KINESIOLOGY
+INTRODUCTION TO PHYSICAL EDUCATION AND KINESIOLOGY

 This introductory course provides an interdisciplinary approach to the study of human movement.
-An overview of the importance of the sub-disciplines in kinesiology will be discussed along with career opportunities in the areas of teaching, coaching, allied health, and fitness professions.
-(Formerly PE 200)
+An overview of the importance of the sub-disciplines in kinesiology will be discussed along with career opportunities in the areas teaching, coaching, allied health, and fitness professions.

-Course credit transfers to CSU and UC.
+Associate Degree Applicable Course credit transfers to CSU and UC.
 C-ID (Course Identification Number): KIN 100